mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Images shift: Seven families kneeling before divine avatars, swearing oaths:**

 > *"For three thousand years, these families kept faith.
-The Blackwoods held the First Component here, beneath their fortress at Raven's Rest.
+The Blackwoods held the First Component here, beneath their fortress at Raven's Keep.
 The Goldshores held the Second beneath Kaer Thandros.
 The Deepwaters held the Third in oceanic vaults.
 Four other families held knowledge, insurance, backup measures.*
 >
 > *But humanity has short memory.
 The oaths weakened across generations.
 Families intermarried, scattered, forgot why they guarded dusty vaults.
 Until forty-three years ago."*